-M.Ed/M.S. in Educational Psychology with emphasis in Research, Measurement and Statistics
+Masters in Educational Psychology with an emphasis in Research, Measurement, and Statistics (M.Ed.)

 Degree: Educational Psychology

 Emphasis: Research, Measurement, and Statistics

 Note: Select School of Education and update credit hours.

 RMS courses focus on basic and advanced methods used to develop and evaluate different educational and psychological phenomena.
 In addition to course work, RMS students work with a variety of faculty from other programs and departments during the course of their training.

 EPSY 435: Educational Statistics

 EPSY 602: Educational Psychology